suzaku-io/boopickle/README.md

 as a `Vector[String]` because all collections use the same serialization format internally.
 Note, however, that this too is rather fragile, especially for empty collections that occur multiple times in the data.

+If your data contains a lot of (non-repeating) strings, then BooPickle performance is not so hot (depending on browser) as it has to do
+UTF-8 coding itself.
+Several browsers provide a `TextDecoder` interface to do this efficiently, but it's still not as fast as with `JSON.parse`.
+On other browsers, BooPickle relies on Scala.js implementation for coding UTF-8.

 ## Internal details

 To be documented